 What’s the point of having a blog if you don’t complain about things you find mildly irritating?
-Like people who pronounce mozzarella mozzrell, dropping the ‘a’ at the end.
+Like people who pronounce mozzarella mozzarell, dropping the ‘a’ at the end.
+Worse yet are those who say mootsarell.

 So, like many things, it depends on your neighborhood — but dropping the ending is not universally more Italian than pronouncing it.

 Me?
-I’ll never do it, simply because when I say the words that way I feel like an idiot.
+I’ll never do it, simply because when I say the words that way I feel like a stunad.